stelzinga/MF/MGT_99.Legend.md

 ### Wrapping it up
 Operations as mentioned as the central part of the Profile Tree Item, is represented by the combination of Activities & Groups + Goals & Objectives + Resources + the funding of those Resources via Liabilities and Equity.
 Operations are often divided into different functional units like Sales, Marketing, Research & Development, etc. However, from a Profile perspective these functional units are just different names for Activities.
 Management initiates and continuously optimises how Operations are performed.
 Operations and Management both have the notion of Process embedded and as such, Processes are not reflected as a Profile Tree Item.
-Finally, the Profile is a *framework*.
+Finally, the Profile is a framework.
 There are many ways to use it and it is up to the Manager and Staff to use it such that it adds the most value to the Venture.
 ________________________________________
 ## Profile Tree Items in Tools
 From a managerial perspective the order of the items in the Profile Tree is mostly followed in reverse order i.e. first Management, then Operations, Services, Clients and last but not least Environment.
 In other words, and using numbers to enforce the order in which they are used: